Becoming You With Julie

 Absolutely.
 While coconut milk gives a rich, creamy texture, oat, soy, or cashew milk all work well.
 Just make sure it’s unsweetened so the strawberries shine.

-Can I use frozen strawberries in strawberry milk?
+Can I use frozen strawberries in Korean strawberry milk?

 Yes!
 Frozen strawberries work great — just thaw in the microwave first if you’re using a standard blender or food processor.
 If you have a high-speed blender, you can skip thawing.
 Frozen strawberries can be slightly more watery, so taste the syrup and adjust the sweetness if needed.